charlesweir/LUThesisTemplate/README.txt

 * Made line spacing double.
 * Changed declaration to include papers written.

+Click on Github's Download Zip button above to download the files:
+* LAN Thesis Sample.docx - An example simple word document thesis.
+* LAN Thesis Template.dotx - A Template to act as a basis for document.
+It fills in many of the fields correctly.
+* LAN+Template.thmx - A PowerPoint theme for embedded pictures with black backgrounds...

 Word is not very good at handling very large files, so for a practical thesis you may need a master document with sub-documents for each chapter.
 That works fine with this template.
 See http://www.howtogeek.com/73960/create-a-master-document-in-word-2010-from-multiple-documents/ for instructions.
 Note that Mendeley and the various tables of contents support master documents as well.

 You can find examples of successful theses from your department following the instructions here: http://www.lancaster.ac.uk/library/resources/theses-and-dissertations/ .
 Look for ones with Online Access, as you can get these easily.